JJeris/JJeris/README.md

 # Hi, my name is Justs.
-I’m a student at the University of Latvia Computer science faculty, where I study software engineering.
+I’m a student at the University of Latvia Computer science faculty, enrolled in the Bachelor program.
 I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a Junior React and Tauri developer, JavaScript, Python and Rust programmer.
 I've had extensive experience in desktop app development, software testing and customer support.

 # Extracurricular: